freeCodeCamp/freeCodeCamp/docs/style-guide-for-curriculum-challenges.md

 ## Numbering Challenges

 Every challenge needs an `id`.
-If you don't specify one, then MongoDB will create a new random one when it saves the data; however, we don't want it to do that, since we want the challenge ids to be consistent across different environments (staging, production, lots of different developers, etc.)
+If you don't specify one, then MongoDB will create a new random one when it saves the data; however, we don't want it to do that, since we want the challenge ids to be consistent across different environments (staging, production, lots of different developers, etc.).

 To generate a new one in a shell (assuming MongoDB is running separately):